olivierbutler/simbriefHelperEnh/README.md

 3. LIP module by Nicolas Carreras (https://github.com/Dynodzzo/Lua_INI_Parser)

 #### History
+- 3.2 This project has been migrate to YANSH https://github.com/olivierbutler/YANSH
 - 2.2 Update modules to latest version of xml2Lua and improve logging
 - 2.1 Add automatic FMC programing